Flu vaccination – Funding and claiming payment

 This page contains information on the funding for the flu vaccination service, how to claim payment and the post-payment verification process which is used by the NHS.

-This means the combined value of fees paid per vaccination will be £10.08.
-As is normally the case, contractors will also be reimbursed for the vaccine costs at the basic price (list price) of the individual vaccine administered and an allowance at the applicable VAT rate will also be paid.
+Contractors will also be reimbursed for the vaccine cost at the basic price (list price) of the individual vaccine administered and an allowance at the applicable VAT rate will also be paid.

 Additional funding for off-site provision

-For the 2020/21 service, NHSE&I are making £3.2m available to support the venue hire and cold storage costs contractors might incur if they organise vaccination sessions off the pharmacy premises.
+NHS England and NHS Improvement (NHSE&I) have confirmed that funding is available to support reasonable additional costs contractors might incur if they organise vaccination sessions off the pharmacy premises.

-- obtain pre-authorisation of the hire of the venue and cold storage costs from the regional NHSE&I office; and
+- To obtain pre-authorisation of the costs from the regional NHSE&I office prior to any spend in line with the guidance; and

 In relation to the pre-authorisation of venue hire, NHSE&I will only authorise where:

-- there is no other venue that has already been paid for either very near or at the same place, at the same time, that the contractor could make use of;
+- there is no other venue that has already been paid for either very near or at the same place, at the same time, that the contractor could make use of and it is not possible to use existing estates or premises to deliver vaccination clinics, or to use NHS void and vacant space brokered through the contractor’s regional NHSE&I team;

-- the session is not deemed by NHSE&I to create over-provision in a certain area or certain time which would lead to reduced expectation of numbers of vaccinations required, or the numbers are reduced, or providers are competing for the same patients;
+- the session is not deemed by NHSE&I to create over-provision in a certain area or certain time, to ensure provision of offsite vaccinations are evenly spread;

 - in the contractor’s professional opinion, the venue is suitable for the provision of pharmaceutical services and the contractor is satisfied that they can meet General Pharmaceutical Council and COVID-19 Infection Prevention Control standards; and